johneubank-ai/mcp-gateway-registry/README.md

 ## A2A Agents - Example Implementations

-The registry includes two example A2A agents built with [AWS Bedrock AgentCore](https://docs.aws.amazon.com/bedrock/latest/userguide/agentcore-setup.html) and the [Strands framework](https://docs.strands-ai.com/).
+The registry includes two example A2A agents built with [Amazon Bedrock AgentCore](https://docs.aws.amazon.com/bedrock/latest/userguide/agentcore-setup.html) and the [Strands framework](https://docs.strands-ai.com/).
 These agents demonstrate how to implement, register, and discover agents through the unified Agent Registry.

 ### Example Agents